Sant Llorenç des Cardassar: Roads

 The Ma-15, the main road from Palma, acts as a bypass around the southern and eastern sides of the town centre of Sant Llorenç, continuing north through Artà.
 The Ma-4030 road connects the town centre of Sant Llorenç with Son Servera, to the east.
 The Ma-4023 road is on an approximate north-south axis, parallel to the coast but about 1 mi inland from the beach areas, connecting Son Servera with Porto Cristo.

 Media

 The ITV2 series Love Island is filmed on the outskirts of the town.
+Google Earth imagery indicates that its situated on farmland belongings to the Finca Sa Vinyassa whereupon the Love Island 'Villa' is filmed inside.
+Albeit the traditional Mallorcan style furnishing of the villa is stripped away and replaced with aesthetically pleasing colours and lights for the duration of the production.